Daughter tops dad as Holy Cross defeats Army 80-46

 Maureen Magarity spent the previous 10 seasons at New Hampshire after four seasons as an assistant with her dad at Army.

-Dave Magarity, who turns 71 this month, was in administration after more than two decades coaching men at St. Francis (Pa.) and Marist, when he was asked to take over the Army women following the unexpected death of Black Knights coach Maggie Dixon in 2006.
+Dave Magarity, who turns 71 this month, was in administration after more than two decades coaching men at St. Francis (Pa.) and Marist, when he was asked to take over the Army women following the unexpected death of Black Knights’ coach Maggie Dixon in 2006.
 Dixon had already offered Maureen a spot on her staff before she passed.

 More AP women’s basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25